-- We then use the above information provided by our Client to complete the incorporation form NNC1 and collate all of the due diligence documents required to complete the process.
+- Document preparation: Healy Consultants Group PLC then uses the above information provided by the Client to complete the incorporation form NNC1 and collate all of the due diligence documents required to complete the process.
 The shareholders of the company must e-sign the i) finalised articles of association ii) NNC1 incorporation form and iii) IRBR1 business registration form notice for the Commissioner of Inland Revenue.

-- Document submission: After all of the documents are in order, Healy Consultants files the incorporation and business registration applications with the Companies Registry and Inland Revenue Department;
+- Document submission: After all of the documents are in order, Healy Consultants e-files the Hong Kong company incorporation and business registration applications with the Companies Registry and Inland Revenue Department;

-- Incorporation approval: Within 4 days of submitting the documents, the company will be incorporated.
-Approval takes less time if the model articles are used and not amended.
-Following approval, we immediately email our Client with the certificate of incorporation and business registration certificate.
+- Incorporation approval: Within 4 days of submitting the documents, the company will be legally incorporated.
+Approval takes less time if the model articles are used and not amended; and might take longer if a corporate shareholder is appointed.
+Following approval, we immediately email our Client with the certificate of incorporation and business registration certificate;

-- Bank account opening: Following receipt of the certificates, Healy Consultants assists our Client with opening a corporate bank account.
+- Bank account opening: Following the company incorporation and the receipt of the certificates, Healy Consultants Group PLC assists our Client with opening a corporate bank account.
 The majority of our Clients choose either a HSBC or Standard Chartered bank account to support their new company in Hong Kong;

 - Business premises: If required, Healy Consultants assists Clients to find business premises and recruit local and expatriate staff by placing advertising campaigns in local publications, such as the South China Morning post;

-- Additional registrations: If necessary for the company’s chosen business activities, now is the time to apply for i) social security; and ii) any applicable licences.
-There is no GST, sales tax, VAT or payroll tax in Hong Kong, so no registration is required for these;
+- Additional registrations: If necessary, Healy Consultants Group PLC assist the Client to register for i) social security; and ii) any applicable licenses.
+There is no GST, sales tax, VAT or payroll tax in Hong Kong, therefore no registration is required for these;